 - Glue for Hot Glue Gun

 - Black LED Light Strip

 Often times, I experiment with many different products and tools while working with epoxy resin.
 Therefore, the products I use in a certain project may not be my favorite.

-For your convenience, I’ve compiled a complete list of my favorite Epoxy Resin material and tools – click HERE to see the list.
+For your convenience, I’ve compiled a complete list of my favorite Epoxy Resin material and tools and how to choose the best epoxy resin.

 Live Edge Sinker Cypress Slab